You are not alone. We’re here to help.

 In some situations, the State may not pursue prosecution, even when the victim wants to press charges.
 A case may lack enough evidence or may have occurred too long ago to be pursued.
 A civil case has different considerations, burdens of proof, and time requirements.
 Even when criminal charges aren’t filed, a civil case may still be viable.

 SGB has experienced, compassionate attorneys who represent sexual assault victims and who can discuss your options with you.

 We are here to fight for your rights.

 Start with a free, private case review

 If you or someone you love has suffered sexual assault or workplace sexual harassment, let SGB help.
-There is no charge for us to review your potential claim.
+There is no charge for our attorneys representing for sexual harassment or sexual assault victims to review your potential claim.
 Our approach is to investigate your claim and help you determine the best course of action.
 Contact us for a free, confidential case review or call us at (800) 809-2234.

 - $6.2 million verdict against the State of Washington on behalf of four children who were sexually and physically abused in foster care.